xiduzo/whisper-sentiment-analysis/Readme.md

 **on docker**

 It is possible to run this application in a docker container.
 This is useful when you don't want to install the required packages on your host machine.
 Because we need to stream the audio from the host machine to the docker container, we need to install PulseAudio on the host machine and run the PulseAudio server.

-Then we need to run the docker container with the `--net=host` flag and set the `PULSE_SERVER` environment variable to the IP address of the host machine.
+The docker container needs to be run with the `--net=host` and `--privileged` flags to be able to connect to the PulseAudio server on the host machine.

 ## On a Raspberry Pi